nf-core/eager/docs/usage.md

 ##### `--bt2l`

-The length of the seed substring to use during seeding.
+The length of the seed sub-string to use during seeding.
 This will override any values set with `--bt2_sensitivity`.
 Default: 0 (i.e. use`--bt2_sensitivity`
 defaults: [20 for local and 22 for end-to-end](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#command-line).